ArkToria/arktoria.github.io/UIAndUsage.md

 #### Install

-Before we connect to the node, we need to install and configure the core.
-We recommend installing the core preferred package manager.
-For other methods, you can refer to the official tutorials and make sure that there is no `config.json` file under your installation directory.
+Before we connect to the nodes, we need to install and configure the core.

+It's recommended to install the core via preferred package manager.
+As for other methods, you can refer to the official tutorial and make sure that there is no `config.json` file in your installation directory.
 [More...](/FAQ?id=application)

 > https://www.v2fly.org/guide/install.html